 - Don't put cheese in plastic.
 Use wax paper, so it can breathe, or buy special cheese wrapping paper.

 - Never trust the freshness date on dairy products ever.
 And this goes both ways: they can be over or under by a considerable amount.
 Instead, use your nose to determine if dairy is fresh.

 - Did you know you can freeze milk?
 You can, and it thaws really nicely.
-You can also freeze half-and-half and cream, but you may have some texture issues after thawing (so you would use them in baked goods or soups.)
+You can also freeze half-and-half and cream, but you may have some texture issues after thawing (but you can use them in cooking and baking with excellent results).

 - If you like to have cream around but it spoils before you can use it up, consider buying powdered cream.
 It can last for years in your pantry, and it's healthier than non-dairy creamer in your coffee (no trans-fats).